The APOSTLE project: Local Group kinematic mass constraints and simulation candidate selection: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Dr. Lydia Heck for her support through the comupational facility at the ICC.
-We are also grateful to Alan McConnachie for his help in interpreting the observational data.
+We would like to thank Dr. Lydia Heck for her support through the computational facility at the ICC.
+We are grateful to Alan McConnachie for his help in interpreting the observational data, and also Richard Bower for reading the manuscript and giving us useful feedback.
+We also would like to thank the anonymous referee for the constructive report.
 This research was supported by the National Science Foundation under Grant No. PHY11-25915 and the hospitality of the Kavli Insitute for Theoretical Physics at UC Santa Barbara This work was supported in part by the Science and Technology Facilities Council (grant number ST/F001166/1); European Research Council (grant numbers GA 267291 ``Cosmiway'' and GA 278594 ``Gas Around Galaxies''); the European Research Council under the European Union’s Seventh Framework Programme (FP7/2007-2013), the National Science Foundation under Grant No. PHYS-1066293, the Interuniversity Attraction Poles Programme of the Belgian Science Policy Office [AP P7/08 CHARM] and the hospitality of the Aspen Center for Physics.
 T. S. acknowledges the Marie-Curie ITN CosmoComp.
 RAC is a Royal Society University Research Fellow.
 This work used the DiRAC Data Centric system at Durham University, operated by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk), and resources provided by WestGrid (www.westgrid.ca) and Compute Canada / Calcul Canada (www.computecanada.ca).
-The DiRAC system is funded by BIS National E-infrastructure capital grant ST/K00042X/1, STFC capital grant ST/H008519/1, STFC DiRAC Operations grant ST/K003267/1, and Durham University.
+The DiRAC system is funded by BIS National E-infrastructure capital grant ST/K00042X/1, STFC capital grants ST/H008519/1 and ST/K00087X/1, STFC DiRAC Operations grant ST/K003267/1, and Durham University.
 DiRAC is part of the National E-Infrastructure.